cagininc/FocusFlow/README.md

 React + TypeScript + Vite

 FocusFlow is a modern, sleek to-do list application designed to help you stay organized and focused on your tasks.
-Built with TypeScript, React, and Tailwind CSS, FocusFlow provides an intuitive user experience while offering scalability and modern web development practices.
+A task management application written in TypeScript, utilizing useState, useEffect, and custom hook structures, along with React Router, designed as a basic frontend application.

 🚀 Features
 Todo Management: Add, edit, and mark tasks as completed.